 Mandatory Treatment for Low Level Drug Offenders

 In the past, people who were convicted of drug charges were bound for jail or prison which had little effect on one’s addiction and cost the taxpayers billions of dollars collectively.
-In the past 30 years as people have become more accepting of drug and alcohol abuse as a disease, alternative forms of punishments, such as substance abuse treatment, have become standard practice in most states.
+In the past 30 years as people have become more accepting of alcohol and drug abuse as a disease, alternative forms of punishments, such as substance abuse treatment, have become standard practice in most states.

 Now, most first offenders and low level drug offenders have been given the option of treatment over jail; while it was not mandatory, most people chose treatment.
 In what The Wall Street Journal calls “the most sweeping criminal-justice proposal of his tenure”, New Jersey Governor Chris Christie this week called for mandatory treatment for all low-level drug offenders.